Cradoc is a Lead Creative School.

 - Let’s play, let’s experiment, let’s take a risk…

 - When I write I feel like I’m flying, skydiving deep.

 - Words are fireworks, exploding, zapping.
 A chocolate fountain, dripping from the clouds like rain!

-The first year of the project concluded in April with the children showcasing to the parents the work they have been doing and the animations they have created.
+The children showcased to the parents the work they have been doing and the animations and games they have created.
 The children were clearly very enthusiastic about what they had been learning and shared their new skills very well with parents and visitors.